 New Electrical Engineering Degree in Charleston

-Not only is the College of Charleston (CofC) one of the area’s largest employers, but it is also now helping both students and other companies in the areas with its expanded program.
+The College of Charleston (CofC) is already one of the area’s largest employers.
+Now, it is also helping both students and local companies with its expanded program.
 In June 2020, the college announced that it would offer a new bachelor of science degree in electrical engineering, pending approval by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 The new program aims to give students the knowledge and tools they need to design, analyze, and implement electrical systems relevant for many industrial applications in the Lowcountry.
 The CofC’s goal was to create a direct pipeline of talent into some of the area’s largest employers.

 To have the greatest impact, the college consulted a task force made up of leaders and engineers from Boeing, Mercedes-Benz Vans, Bosch, Sapience Automation, Hill-Rom, Capgemini, and AmplifiedAg.
 That group identified an unmet need for electrical engineers with specific skills and knowledge.